labor-digital/asset-building/documentation/Config-v1.md

 By default the script will assume you are writing es6 or Typescript and transpile it down to es5, so it is compatible to IE10 and higher.

-If the "build" mode is used the scripts will be minified and linted using eslint.
+If the "build" mode is used the scripts will be minified.

 Sourcemaps of your files will automatically created at OUTPUT_FILE.map.
 ```